dfstio/lease/README.md

 ### Usage:

-Edit /packages/circuit/inputbuy.json to input cash on account of Lessor and price of equipment set by Vendor and Run
+Edit /packages/circuit/inputbuy.json to input cash on account of Lessor and price of equipment set by Vendor and run

 	yarn buy